 Sites must also have a clearly defined emergency protocol for handling client crises during remote sessions, and this must be reviewed with the student before beginning telehealth work.
-For more details, please refer to the ULM's Counselor Education Program Telehealth Policy for Practicum & Internship located in the Appendix.
+For more details, please refer to the University of Louisiana Monroe Counselor Education

+Program Telehealth Policy for Practicum & Internship located in the Appendix.